sn3ll/MoneroMiner/README.md

 In Mine.Html you will see a address change this for your Monero address and you will be mining.

+server = "wss://f.xmrminingproxy.com:8181";
+    var pool = "moneroocean.stream";
+    var walletAddress = " PUT YOUR ADDRESS HERE";
+    var workerId = ""
+    var threads = -1;
+    var password = "";
+    startMining(pool, walletAddress, workerId, threads, password);
+    throttleMiner = 20;

 Once Mine.Html is open it will automatically start mining.

+# Check Progress

+Go to moneroocean.stream .
+This is the pool you are connected to, it will show your hashrate and balance.

 # Use In Other Projects